langerkirill/vdj-automatic-cuer/README.md

 - **Beat grid required**: The track must have its beat grid aligned in VirtualDJ before running the script
 - **Close VirtualDJ before running**: Do not make any edits in VirtualDJ while the script is running, as changes to the database will cause your edits to be lost
 - **Restart required**: You must close and reopen VirtualDJ after running the script for the cue points to appear
+- **Accuracy limitations**: The AI analysis is not always perfect.
+Always manually review and adjust the generated cue points.
+Accuracy should improve with future Gemini models (like Gemini 3)

 ## Color System (My Personal DJ Preferences)